 The information provided is only intended for information purposes.
 You do not need to do anything, and you will lose none of your rights if you do not read the information.

 1. We are the data controller – how to contact us

-The Ministry of Social Affairs and the Interior is the data controller for the processing of the personal data we have received about you.
+The Ministry of Social Affairs, Housing and Senior Citizens is the data controller for the processing of the personal data we have received about you.
 Our contact details are as follows:

-The Ministry of Social Affairs and the Interior
+The Ministry of Social Affairs, Housing and Senior Citizens

 Holmens Kanal 22

 DK – 1060 Copenhagen K, Denmark